 And lastly the B02 Soft Finishing Brush (£22.00) – this is very much like a mini version of the B01 Soft Powder Brush, but this time with a small tapered head.
 This brush is perfect for sweeping on powder blush or highlighter without upsetting any product underneath.
 This brush is just the right size to apply a light cheek contour too.

-The Real Techniques Powder Bleu Collection is available now exclusively at Boots.
+The Real Techniques Powder Bleu Collection is available now at Selfridges.

 I hope you enjoyed my post xxx